LDAP Configuration

 {% endhint %}

-After you save your LDAP settings, you can check if your Defguard instance can connect and authenticate to your LDAP server via the "Test" button.
+After saving the LDAP settings, you can check whether your Defguard instance can connect to and authenticate with your LDAP server using the "Test connection" button.

 {% hint style="warning" %}

-Testing your connection doesn't mean the whole configuration is correct.
-Currently, Defguard only verifies if a connection can be made and the provided credentials are correct.
+Testing your connection does not mean the entire configuration is correct.
+Currently, Defguard only verifies whether a connection can be made and the provided bind credentials are correct.

 {% endhint %}

-After enabling the LDAP integration, you will gain the ability to log in to Defguard through LDAP.
-Additionally, all your Defguard user changes after you enable the integration will be propagated to LDAP.
-This is a simple one-way (Defguard -> LDAP) synchronization.
+After enabling the LDAP integration, users will be able to log in to Defguard through LDAP.
+Additionally, user changes made in Defguard after you enable the integration are propagated to LDAP.
+This is a simple one-way synchronization.
+If you are interested in synchronizing LDAP and Defguard in both directions, see [Two-way LDAP and Active Directory synchronization](/features/ldap-and-active-directory-integration/two-way-ldap-and-active-directory-synchronization.md).

 ## Known issues